European Partnerships in research and innovation

 Co-funded

-SNSF, Innosuisse, BFE, BAZL
+SNSF, Innosuisse, SFOE

 European Partnership for Clean Energy Transition (CETP)